-From the foundation of the Kingdom in the 7th century BC to the Late Antiquity
+From the foundation of the Macedonian kingdom in the 7th c.
+BC to the Late Antiquity

 The exhibition presents aspects of life of the Macedonians from the creation of the independent Macedonian kingdom to the late Roman Imperial era, when Macedonia was a province of the Roman Empire.
 The artefacts on display come from Thessaloniki as well as a multitude of other sites across Macedonia.
 They cover a chronological framework of 1100 years and each one characterises its own era not only as works of exceptional artistic value but also as living testimonies of the history and culture of Macedonia.